BCHoagland/ChaRLes/README.md

 ## Usage
-Visdom must be running prior to training.
+From the top level of the ChaRLes directory, run `pip install -e .` to install the `charles` package on your machine.

-From the top level of the ChaRLes directory, create a file and include `from charles import *` at the top.
-This imports the various algorithm classes and allows you to construct an agent.
+Include the line `from charles import *` in any file to give that file access to the library.
+This gives the file access to the Agent class and every algorithm defined in `charles.algos`

-To train an agent, create a config class and give it the necessary environment information and hyperparameters as fields.
+To train an agent, start up Visdom in the background.
+Then create a class and give it the necessary environment information and hyperparameters as fields.
 Pass the class of the algorithm you want and the config class you just made into a new Agent, then invoke `agent.train()`

-##### Example: train.py
+#### Example: train.py
 ```python
 from charles import *